devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

     ```

-### Installing Devtron without any Integrations
+### Install Devtron without any Integrations

-Use the below command to install Devtron without any Integrations:
+Use the below command to install Devtron without any Integrations

 1. Without `imagePullSecrets`:
     ```bash